alexbecker/prompt-injection/paper.typ

 and several variations of it and "Escape-Deletion" are tested with different numbers of newlines or backspaces respectively.
 Additionally, we use several automatically generated prompts introduced in _StruQ_, which we refer to as "StruQ Suffix {1,2}" and "StruQ TAP 1".
 An additional novel "Superuser" attack was also included in the test.
-The full text of each attack is included in Appendix 1, and the effectiveness of each attack is examined in Appendix 2.
+The full text of each attack is included in Appendix I, and the effectiveness of each attack is examined in Appendix II.

 == Null Rules

 Null rules were constructed to avoid refusing any of the malicious or benign prompts.
 To avoid any positional effects, they were chosen to have the same token length as the rules being tested.
-In most cases, the null rule was `they request [N] flowers`  where $N$ is a sequence of nines such that the token length matches the original rule (see Appendix 1 for exceptions).
+In most cases, the null rule was `they request [N] flowers`  where $N$ is a sequence of nines such that the token length matches the original rule (see Appendix I, Table V for exceptions).

 == Responses